-It’s easy to feel a lack of control around pricing for your educational products.
+It’s easy to feel a lack of control around pricing educational products.
 Competitor prices, demands from customers, and the presence of free products in the market are among the many factors that can make you feel you need to lower price.

 At the same time, pricing is the most powerful lever available for managing net revenue.
 As I’ve noted before, a one percent increase in price results on average, in an 11 percent increase profit – significantly more than an equivalent increase in sales volume or decrease in costs.

 On the downside, lower price by X percent, and you will need to increase volume by 2X percent to make up for it.

 Bottom line: maintaining control over price is one of the most important things you can do for managing the health of your education business.
 Two essential factors can help you keep control of pricing educational products: differentiation and variation.

 Michael Porter, arguably the leading figure in modern business strategy, made the argument many years ago that there are essentially two ways to compete effectively in any market: through having the lowest prices or through being different from the competition.

 In most cases, being able to compete on price requires high sales volume and an ability to price below the competitors for a sustained period, as needed.
 Think Walmart or Amazon.
 I run across very few organizations that fit that profile.
 Differentiation is almost always the better choice.

 So how can you differentiate when pricing educational products?
 Here’s a basic process:

 1. Identify ultimate outcomes